yashprakash13/XRays-Classification-Transfer-Learning-in-Keras/README.md

-## XRay classification with Transfer Learning in Keras
+## X-Ray classification with Transfer Learning in Keras

 This is the Keras model for classification of Chest X-Rays into either of the two categories:
 * Normal or